jonnonz1/nz-statute-book/acts/public/1986/fair-trading-act-1986.md

   (c) ensure that the Minister's decision is available to the public, at all reasonable times, on an Internet site maintained by or on behalf of the Ministry.

 ### 31 Unsafe goods
-(1) Where it appears to the Minister that goods of any description or any class or classes of goods will or may cause injury to any person, the Minister may, by notice in the Gazette, declare the goods to be unsafe goods.
+(1) Where it appears to the Minister that goods of any description or any class or classes of goods will or may cause injury to any person, the Minister may, by notice, declare the goods to be unsafe goods.
-(1A) The Minister may also, by notice in the Gazette, declare goods of any description or any class or classes of goods to be unsafe goods if it appears to the Minister that a reasonably foreseeable use (including misuse) of the goods will, or may, cause injury to any person.
+(1A) The Minister may also, by notice, declare goods of any description or any class or classes of goods to be unsafe goods if it appears to the Minister that a reasonably foreseeable use (including misuse) of the goods will, or may, cause injury to any person.
 (1B) In deciding whether to make a declaration under subsection (1A), the Minister must have regard to all the circumstances, including—
   (a) the likelihood of an injury occurring to a person as a result of the reasonably foreseeable use or misuse of the goods:
   (b) the seriousness of the injury likely to be suffered by the user of the goods or any other person:
   (c) whether such injury is likely to be a frequent occurrence:
   (d) any steps that the supplier or manufacturer of the goods has taken to mitigate the risk of injury:
   (e) whether, taking into account the ordinary and intended use of the goods, the public interest favours making a declaration.
-(2) A notice made pursuant to subsection (1) shall, unless previously revoked by the Minister by notice in the Gazette, remain in force for 18 months after the date of publication of the notice in the Gazette.
+(2) A notice made pursuant to subsection (1) shall, unless previously revoked by the Minister by notice, remain in force for 18 months after the date of publication of the notice.
-(3) Where—the Minister may, by notice in the Gazette, prohibit the supply of the goods indefinitely or for such period as may be specified in the notice.
+(3) Where—the Minister may, by notice, prohibit the supply of the goods indefinitely or for such period as may be specified in the notice.
-  (a) a period of 18 months has elapsed after the date of publication of a notice in the Gazette pursuant to subsection (1) or (1A) declaring goods to be unsafe goods; and
+  (a) a period of 18 months has elapsed after the date of publication of a notice pursuant to subsection (1) or (1A) declaring goods to be unsafe goods; and
   (b) a product safety standard has not been prescribed pursuant to section 29 in respect of the goods,— (3A) The Minister must not issue a notice under subsection (3) unless— (a) the Minister has consulted such persons or representatives of such persons as the Minister considers will be substantially affected by the proposed notice and those persons have had the opportunity to comment to the Minister; and
   (b) the Minister has considered any such comments.
 (3B) A failure to comply with subsection (3A) does not affect the validity of any notice given under this section, except where there has been a complete failure to consult.
-(4) A notice made pursuant to subsection (3) may be amended or revoked at any time by the Minister by notice in the Gazette.
+(4) A notice made pursuant to subsection (3) may be amended or revoked at any time by the Minister by notice.
 (5) No person shall supply, or offer to supply, or advertise to supply, goods— (a) in respect of which there is in force a notice declaring the goods to be unsafe goods; or (b) in respect of which there is in force a notice under subsection (3).
+(6) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 31A Voluntary product recall
 (1) This section applies if—